moggieuk/Happy-Hare/README.md

     printer['mmu_encoder mmu_encoder'].enabled : {bool} Whether encoder is currently enabled for clog detection printer['mmu_encoder mmu_encoder'].flow_rate : {int} % flowrate (extruder movement compared to encoder movement)

+## MMU Setup and Calibration:
+This will vary slightly depending on your particular brand of MMU but the steps are essentially the same with some being dependent on hardware configuration.

+### Step 1.
+Validate your mmu_hardware.cfg configuration
+This can be daunting but the interactive installer will make the process easy for common mmu's designed for a MMU (e.g. ERCF EASY-BRD, Burrows ERB, etc).
+A detailed discusion of how to debug and confirm all the hardware can be [found here](doc/hardware_config.md).

+Assuming you are familiar with all that there is one new step that must be perform by hand.
+You must move most of your `[extruder]` definition into `mmu_hardware.cfg`

+# HOMING CAPABLE EXTRUDER --------------------------------------------------------------------------------------------------
+# With Happy Hare, it is important that the extruder stepper definition is moved here to allow for sophisticated homing and syncing
+# options.
+This definition replaces the stepper definition part of you existing [extruder] definition.
+#
+# IMPORTANT: Move the complete stepper driver configuration associated with regular extruder here
+[tmc2209 manual_extruder_stepper extruder]
+uart_pin: E_TMCUART
+interpolate: true
+run_current: 0.55				# LDO 36STH20-1004AHG.
+Match to macro below
+hold_current: 0.4
+sense_resistor: 0.110
+stealthchop_threshold: 0			# Spreadcycle (better for extruder)
+#
+# Uncomment two lines below if you have TMC and want the ability to use filament "touch" homing to nozzle
+diag_pin: E_DIAG			# Set to MCU pin connected to TMC DIAG pin for extruder
+driver_SGTHRS: 60			# 255 is most sensitive value, 0 is least sensitive

+# Define just your printer's extruder stepper here.
+Valid config options are:
+# step_pin, dir_pin, enable_pin, rotation_distance, gear_ratio, microsteps, full_steps_per_rotation
+# pressure_advance, pressure_advance_smooth_time
+# IMPORTANT: REMOVE these settings from your existing [extruder] configuration BUT LEAVE ALL OTHER parameters!
+#
+[manual_extruder_stepper extruder]
+step_pin: E_STEP
+dir_pin: !E_DIR
+enable_pin: !E_ENABLE
+microsteps: 64
+rotation_distance: 22.4522		# Calibrated by hand
+gear_ratio: 50:10
+full_steps_per_rotation: 200
+pressure_advance: 0.035			# Fairly arbitary default
+pressure_advance_smooth_time: 0.040	# Recommended default
+#
+# Uncomment two lines below to enable filament "touch" homing option to nozzle
+extra_endstop_pins: tmc2209_extruder:virtual_endstop
+extra_endstop_names: mmu_ext_touch

 ## Selected features in detail:
 TODO

 ### Config Loading and Unload sequences explained
 Note that if a toolhead sensor is configured it will become the default filament homing method and home to extruder an optional but unnecessary step.
 Also note the home to extruder step will always be performed during calibration of tool 0 (to accurately set `ercf_calib_ref`).
 For accurate homing and to avoid grinding, tune the gear stepper current reduction `extruder_homing_current` as a % of the default run current.